The way we tend to think about addiction doesn’t usually awake sympathy or empathy.

 If you have any concerns, it is important to look at the symptoms of the specific addiction you’re suspecting of.

-Consulting with the professional is always the best option.
+Consulting with a professional is always the best option.

 Not all of the addictions are the same.